'Human'

 How one songwriter is learning to use music to transform a journey of personal suffering into a deeper understanding of the world.

-COLORADO, USA TO POLAND—American singer-songwriter Moriah Woods’ new album, Human (releasing December 16, 2022), introspectively challenges the complexities of the mind and human condition, and seeks to convey that in order to understand the world we must first understand ourself.
+COLORADO, USA TO POLAND—American singer-songwriter Moriah Woods’ new album, Human (released December 16, 2022), introspectively challenges the complexities of the mind and human condition, and seeks to convey that in order to understand the world we must first understand ourself.

 As a follow-up to her 2019 album ‘Old Boy’, an intimate work dealing with the subjects of grief and mental illness, Woods felt a sense of responsibility to begin understanding the role of suffering through personal examination, laying the foundation for the journey into ‘Human’.